bsccf/Uni-notes/Thermofluids/9-10 Kinetic Theory of gas/ideal gas law.md

 ### Assumptions
 1) The particles are rigid, with no momentum or time being lost during collisions
 2) The volume of the particles is negligible compared to the total volume
-3) The force between adjacent particles is neglibile
+3) The force between adjacent particles is negligible

-These hold true for most common situations, but high temp's, pressures and densitys can [[this is the technical term|fuck it up]].
+These hold true for most common situations, but high temp's, pressures or densitys can [[this is the technical term|fuck it up]].

-### Useful forms of the equation
+### Useful (Based) forms of the equation

 > ### $$ p\rho =  RT $$
 >> where: